 How to Slice Eggplant

 The best way to slice the eggplant is with a mandolin.
-Using this tool will help you cut the slices evenly without losing your mind.
+Using this tool will help you cut the slices evenly and easily.
 You can do it manually with a sharp knife, but it’s not incredibly easy to make even slices.

 You want the slices to be about 1/4″ thick.
+Cut them lengthwise.
 Typically you can get around 12 slices out of a large eggplant.
 If your eggplants are smaller, you may need 2 to make enough slices.

 In a pinch, I’ve even used baby eggplants, though I needed around 10 of them to cover the layers.

 To sweat the eggplant once it’s sliced, place the slices on a thin, clean kitchen towel or paper towels.
 Sprinkle them evenly with salt on one side.
 Allow them to sweat for about 10 minutes.
 Then turn the eggplant over and sprinkle the other side with salt.
 Wait another 10 minutes.

 By now, a lot of water droplets will have formed on the eggplant.
 You can pat the excess salt and water from the slices with the kitchen towel or extra paper towels.

 Using a 9″x13″ casserole dish, you’ll be able to make three full layers with these ingredients.
 You can also use an 8″x8″ dish, but you’ll need to use more of each ingredient per layer, and you won’t need quite as much eggplant.

 Start by adding just a bit of sauce to the bottom of the pan, so the first layer of eggplant doesn’t stick to the bottom.
 Then add the first layer.

 Use about 1/4 of the sauce and cheese for each layer and 1/3 of the ricotta.
 This is because the ricotta only goes in between the layers, while the sauce and cheese will also be placed on the very top of the dish.